ntno/mkdocs-terminal/documentation/docs/tile-grid/grid.md

 `grid_id`

 :   ID to add to the grid's HTML for advanced styling.
-See [Extra CSS] for example.
+See [Override Styling] for example.

 `grid_css`

 :   CSS class to add to the grid's HTML for advanced styling.
-See [Extra CSS] for example.
+See [Override Styling] for example.

-[Extra CSS]: examples/override-styling.md#extra-css
+[Override Styling]: examples/override-styling.md

 <br>